What is stamp duty?

 How does stamp duty affect shared ownership property?

-When purchasing a shared ownership property (eg with a housing association or local housing authority), there are two options available for paying SDLT:
+When purchasing a shared ownership property via a shared ownership scheme run by a public body (eg a housing association or local housing authority), there are two options available for paying SDLT:

-- staged payment - this involves an initial SDLT payment on the ‘lease premium’ (the amount you paid for the lease) if it falls above the threshold (ie £250,000 - see the standard rates set out above).
-There is an additional 1% SDLT payment if the total rent over the life of the lease (called the 'net present value') is over £250,000
+staged payment - this involves an initial SDLT payment on the ‘lease premium’ (the amount you paid for the lease) if it falls above the SDLT threshold (ie £250,000 under the standard rates set out above).
+There is usually an additional 1% SDLT payment due if the total rent over the life of the lease (called the 'net present value') is over £250,000